Otero Junior College

 Repetition of Courses

 Students may repeat any course at OJC.
 Duplicate credit will not be granted; only the highest grade and quality points earned when the course is repeated will be counted in the cumulative grade point average.
 Although repeating a course helps a grade point average, some four year colleges average all courses attempted whether courses have been repeated or not.
-It is the responsibility of students to advise Student Services in writing when a course is repeated.
+It is the responsibility of students to advise Student Affairs in writing when a course is repeated.

 All students are automatically issued a college student e-mail address once the student has enrolled.
 This address will be the preferred e-mail address inside the Banner system.
 Any existing personal student e-mails will remain in the Banner system, but will no longer be the preferred account.
 Students will have the ability to forward e-mail from the college-issued account to their personal account.
 It is very important that students go to www.ojc.edu to activate their e-mail account.
 Once on OJC's home page, students should click on "My OJC" located in the upper right corner of the homepage.
 When the site opens up, students enter their student number and password to log on.
 Instructions to activate the e-mail account can be found on the homepage.
 This e-mail address is the address that will be used for official correspondence from the college.

 Public Information and Student Record Security